10 Best Keratin Treatments That Will Turn the Clock Back on Your Strands

 So here’s a list of what you need to consider before buying a keratin treatment:

-If you have curly hair, you want to reduce frizz or reverse hair damage but still want to keep your curls intact – then you need a smoothing treatment designed for curl enhancement.
+If you have curly hair, you want to reduce frizz but still want to keep your curls intact – then you need a smoothing treatment designed for curl enhancement.

 Unlike other keratin treatments (Brazilian Blowouts mostly) that can relax the cysteine bonds to reshape the hair straight, a smoothing treatment simply improves the texture for smoother and softer hair that is easy to manage.
 You do not lose your curl pattern.

 A straightening treatment on curly hair can damage your curls, resulting in a fake straight look.
 Although not permanent, it can cause frustration in styling until the treatment fades and your curls grow out.
 This can take up to six months!

 So choose the right treatment for your hair type.

 - Straightening: For normal and straight hair types

 - Smoothing: For curly, natural, and textured hair types